7 Ways to Bless Others and Impact the World

 - approval or good wishes.

-We gladly welcome these kinds favor in our lives.
-God freely gives us all things, for as his children we have his divine favor.
+We gladly welcome these kinds of blessings and favor in our lives.
+God freely gives us all things and as his children we have his divine favor.
 We are blessed to bless others.
 So from our words and actions should flow blessings that encourage, build up, and value others.

 In this hub, we focus on seven areas of blessing and how we can pass on these blessings to others to ignite sparks love and goodness.
 The world needs this kind of light to shine in the darkness.